claymorwan/dotfiles/Configs/yazi/.config/yazi/plugins/gvfs.yazi/README.md

     { on = [ "M", "R" ], run = "plugin gvfs -- remount-current-cwd-device", desc = "Remount device under cwd" },

     { on = [ "M", "u" ], run = "plugin gvfs -- select-then-unmount", desc = "Select device then unmount" },
-    # or this if you want to unmount and eject device.
+    # Or this if you want to unmount and eject device.
     #   -> Ejected device can safely be removed.
     #   -> Ejecting a device will unmount all paritions/volumes under it.
     #   -> Fallback to normal unmount if not supported by device.